 However, all the above are the most necessary attributes/packages that need to be installed to run any application.
 Now, furthermore let’s have a better understanding of the concept with regards to coding in regular terms with react native technology to build a video calling app.

-Core Structure Meant for React Native Video Chat App
+Core Structure Meant for React Native Video Call App

 When it comes to the structure of the entire application, we will be making use of separate folders for components, sagas, containers, and other parts of the applications.
 This includes,